 - Today’s emerging industries are tomorrow’s rags-to-riches stories.
 Industries such as driverless cars, drones, internet-of-things, cannabis, blockchain, augmented reality, e-commerce, and others, present fascinating possibilities for the future.
 They also present many risks such as property damage, business interruption, data breaches, ransom-ware attacks, privacy claims, regulatory compliance failures, and third-party liability, any of which could destroy a company before it even has a chance to succeed.
 While entrepreneurs, innovators and startups tend to overlook insurance companies as partners to mitigate some of the inherent risks, having the proper insurance coverage may prove critical for a company to survive.
 This panel will discuss the risks that emerging industries face and how insurance can help with allocating and mitigating some of those risks.

-- This panel will feature: Michael Carr, Risk Engineer, Coalition, Inc. and Kenneth Suh, Cyber & Tech Division, Beazley PLC
+- This panel will feature: Stephanie Snyder, Aon, Michael Carr, Risk Engineer, Coalition, Inc. and Dan Raymond, Cyber & Tech Division, Beazley PLC

 - 5:00 p.m. - 7:00 p.m.: Networking Reception